standsi/Raspberry-Pi-5-VScode-SSH/rpi-ssh-vscode-setup.md

 ### Steps
-1. Per the VSCode article (2nd URL in the references above), add the Remote - SSH microsoft extension, configure the pi as a host (like pi@raspberrypi.local or an IP) and remote into it with VSCode to make sure password auth is working to the VSCode server that will be installed on the pi.
+1. Per the VSCode article (2nd URL in the references below), add the Remote - SSH microsoft extension, configure the pi as a host (like pi@raspberrypi.local or an IP) and remote into it with VSCode to make sure password auth is working to the VSCode server that will be installed on the pi.
-2. Per the VSCode article, generate an SSH key on the windows machine.
+2. Per the same VSCode article, generate an SSH key on the windows machine.
 In Powershell, type:
 `ssh-keygen -t ed25519`.
 DO NOT add a passphrase, just hit enter to leave it blank.
 This will put files id_ed25519 and id_ed25519.pub in the `C:\Users\<user>\.ssh` directory.
 The text contents of the id_ed25519.pub file is what will be copied to the Pi per the next step.
-3. Per the "How to setup raspberry pi SSH..." article (1st URL in the references), skip to the section **Copying the Public Keys Manually**.
+3. Per the "How to setup raspberry pi SSH..." article (1st URL in the references below), skip to the section **Copying the Public Keys Manually**.
 Follow steps 1-5 to create the `~/.ssh` directory, put the public key from windows in the correct file, and set proper permissions. (* see below for a quick summary)
 4. Back on windows, you can first try to SSH from the terminal to the pi; it should not prompt for any password since the key is being passed.
 5. Finally in VSCode on windows do a remote-SSH connection to the pi and verify you get in with no password (see the end of the [intro document](README.md) for details).